halbmy/halbmy.github.io/README.md

 github page of @halbmy

 ## Who am I?
-I am a senior researcher at the LIAG Institute for Applied Geophysics in the field of electromagnetics (EM) from DC/IP to inductive EM.
+I am professor for Applied Geophysics - Electromagnetics and Potential methods at TU Bergakademie Freiberg.
 In our projects, we are developing software for scientific purposes, focusing on
 * numerical modelling
 * inversion